openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/1_intro.rst

 Lexical and Syntactic Notation
 ******************************

-This section introduces the notation nown as *context-free grammar*.
+This section introduces the notation known as *context-free grammar*.
 It is used in this specification to define the lexical and syntactic structure of a program.